 Reservations: +44 (0)20 7201 6330 – [email protected]

-Disclaimer: We were offered the dim sum afternoon tea on a complementary basis in exchange for an honest review; however, that has not influenced my opinion in anyway, and all thoughts and words above are my own.
+We were offered the dim sum afternoon tea on a complimentary basis in exchange for an honest review; however, that has not influenced my opinion in any way, and all thoughts and words above are my own.